IamKay/100DaysOfCode/README.md

 * Day 98
   > Finished another module of MLCC.
 Could only manage to do this much, i was feeling a lo sleepy today.

+* Day 99
+  > Did one more module of MLCC.
+Attempted to complete another one but failed.
+It wasn't even half completed.
+And yes i know the Pluralsight course is pending and i will get to it as soon as i can (maybe tomorrow).